ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 Online Editor is the default editing interface for all RichText Fields.
-To start using it, create any Content item with a RichText Field (for example, using the built-in Article Content Type) and edit this Field.
+To start using it, create any Content item with a RichText Field (for example, using the built-in Article content type) and edit this Field.

 ## Capabilities